google/ExoPlayer/listening-to-player-events.md

 * `addAnalyticsListener`: Listen to detailed events that may be useful for analytics and reporting purposes.
+* `addTextOutput`: Listen to changes in the subtitle or caption cues.
+* `addMetadataOutput`: Listen to timed metadata events, such as timed ID3 and EMSG data.
 * `addVideoListener`: Listen to events related to video rendering that may be useful for adjusting the UI (e.g., the aspect ratio of the `Surface` onto which video is being rendered).
 * `addAudioListener`: Listen to events related to audio, such as when an audio session ID is set, and when the player volume is changed.
-* `addTextOutput`: Listen to changes in the subtitle or caption cues.
+* `addDeviceListener`: Listen to events related to the state of the device.
-* `addMetadataOutput`: Listen to timed metadata events, such as timed ID3 and EMSG data.

-ExoPlayer's UI components, such as `PlayerView`, will register themselves as listeners to events that they are interested in.
+ExoPlayer's UI components, such as `StyledPlayerView`, will register themselves as listeners to events that they are interested in.
 Hence manual registration using the methods above is only useful for applications that implement their own player UI, or need to listen to events for some other purpose.

 ## Using EventLogger ##